 This guide will show you how to register a domain name and your various options on how you can you get a domain name for free.

 The first way and best way is to get a domain name at a domain name registrar.
 Domain name registrars are ICANN certified business that have permission to register domain names.
 You have to go through an ICAAN certified registrar if you want a domain name, web hosts typically do it on your behalf.

 The second way and easier way is to register through a web hosting company.
 All web hosts allow you to register a domain name with them because your hosting account needs a “primary” domain name associated with the account.
 In addition, they tack on a small fee as to make a profit off the domain registration process.

-Get a domain name with a domain name registrar
+How to register a domain name at a domain name registrar

-How to register a domain name with Namecheap
+How to get a domain name a Namecheap

 Step 1: Search for your domain name using the search box on the Namecheap homepage.

 Step 2: Once you find a domain that is available, add it to your cart, click the big red button that says view cart and checkout.
 You’ll need to create an account in order to purchase.